-One of the biggest mistakes in hiring is not having a diverse slate of candidates, according to Paul Wolfe, senior vice president of human resources at Indeed.
+One of the biggest mistakes is not having a diverse slate of candidates, according to Paul Wolfe, senior vice president of human resources at Indeed.

 "Think of diversity of age, experience, background, race and gender, all of which help bring diversity of thought," Wolfe said. "[This] can make organizations more successful and keep organizations growing and progressing."